rogerjdeangelis/voodoo/README.md

 # voodoo

 Validation and Verification of Database Tables.
-Profile anay SAS dataset.
-Cardinality, outliers, top n frequencies, bottom n frequencies, one to many, many to many, associations between numerical and character variables abd duplicates on key
+Profile any SAS dataset.
+Cardinality, outliers, top n frequencies, bottom n frequencies, one to many, many to many, associations between numerical and character variables and duplicates on key

 /*
 %let pgm=oto_voodoo;